sdanielzafar/NAVtrackr/README.md

   - This will automatically create a timesheet for the previous Saturday, but if you want to make it for the upcoming saturday, you can run this command instead: `report_create(period_end_date = get_Sat(prev = F))`
 7. If your toggl projects are in order this will result in "Timesheet Saved"
 8. Log in to InsideNCI and take a look at your saved timesheet.

+# Troubleshooting
+`NAVtrackr` has pretty good error handling, but the one area that has issues is when you enter a time code that *can* be parsed but is not valid ([see issue 3](https://github.com/sdanielzafar/NAVtrackr/issues/3)).
+This results in the following error:

+      Error in ts_fill_save(., entries, notify) :
+        Timesheet error: Invalid value -- press the prompt button or hyperlink for a list of valid values (15,11)The value entered in the field does not match one of the allowable values.&nbsp; You can see the allowable values by pressing the Prompt button or hyperlink.<a class=

+When this happens to me I usually just go into PeopleSoft and manually try out any new codes in a new timesheet to see if they exist.